 If your symptoms don’t immediately appear after getting your tattoo, you may be experiencing a pseudolymphomatous reaction.
 It’s usually in response to red inks.

-In these cases, rash, red skin growths, or other irritation may not appear for several months afterward.
+In these cases, rash, red skin growths, or other irritation may not appear for afterward.

 Tattoo allergies are often caused by ingredients in tattoo inks, such as pigments, dyes, or metallic substances.